wiiitek/its/README.md

 1. Slowest, but use *real* database.
 2. Database changes made by tests are not roll back at the end.

+## @WebMvcTest

+Might be used to test controllers separately:

+1. With `MockMvc` - compare also [Guide to Testing Spring Boot Applications With MockMvc]
+2. With `WebTestClient` - see [Spring framework docs for WebTestClient]

 ## Springfox

 We use version 3.0.0 with Swagger UI available at http://localhost:8080/swagger-ui/.